gusjengis/.dotfiles/readme.md

 7. ./home-manager.sh

 Each .sh file should trigger a reboot, once they've both run everything should be installed.
-After that use gh auth login to setup git credentials, and add secret keys back to ~/.dotfiles/user/secrets.nix
+Use gh auth login to setup git credentials
+Add secret keys back to ~/.dotfiles/user/secrets.nix Go to ~/.local/share/nvim/lazy/avante.nvim/ and run make BUILD_FROM_SOURCE=true